omishyn/ngx-om-perfect-scrollbar/projects/lib/README.md

 <a href="https://badge.fury.io/js/ngx-perfect-scrollbar"><img src="https://badge.fury.io/js/ngx-perfect-scrollbar.svg" align="right" alt="npm version" height="18"></a>

-This is an Angular wrapper library for the [Perfect Scrollbar](https://github.com/omishyn/perfect-scrollbar/).
+This is an Angular wrapper library for the [Perfect Scrollbar](https://utatti.github.io/perfect-scrollbar/).
 To use this library you should get familiar with the Perfect Scrollbar documentation as well since this documentation only explains details specific to this wrapper.

 This documentation is for the latest 5/6.x.x version which requires Angular 5 or newer.

-### EOL Notice

-Version 10.0.0 will most likely be the last release of this library.
-I recommend you to switch to using native Angular scrollbar libraries such as ngx-scrollbar.

 ### Quick links